-For Fall 2022 Trimester, the extension period will be through week three of the following term.

-From Winter 2023 Trimester onward, the extension period will be until the first day of the next term.
+For Fall 2022 Trimester, the extension period will be through Friday 11:59 pm week three of the following term.
+From Winter 2023 onward, the extension period will end at 11:59 PM MT the day before the new term begins.